WORLD'S FIRST AND ATLANTA'S LARGEST RECOGNIZED FOR EXCELLENCE

 2022 Atlanta Urban Design Commission (UDC) Award of Excellence: Sustainable Design

 Two of Atlanta's most adored public places faced a challenge.
-Design-build team HGOR, master planner and lead landscape architect, Winter Construction, and Smith Dalia Architects developed cutting-edge solutions producing the world's first triple-certified project, receiving LEED, SITES, and Parksmart Certifications.
+Design-build team HGOR, master planner and lead landscape architect, Winter Johnson Group, and Smith Dalia Architects developed cutting-edge solutions producing the world's first triple-certified project, receiving LEED, SITES, and Parksmart Certifications.

 Project Tasks: